 KPP is governed by a nine-member Board of Directors, elected by the Membership Committee, serving staggered four-year terms.
 The Board meets monthly to review and direct the general activity of KPP's staff.
-KPP's staff is headed by a chief executive officer (CEO)/general manager selected by the Board.
+KPP's staff is headed by a CEO/general manager selected by the Board.
 The staff is comprised of seven members in addition to the CEO/general manager who handle the daily operations of KPP.
 KPP also retains or contracts with consultants in specialized areas of the electric utility industry.

-KPP's annual budget process is closely interrelated with its wholesale rate-setting process, both of which involve the direct participation of the Board and the Membership Committee.
-KPP's staff first prepare peak demand and energy numbers using forecasts for each member city, which are calculated with anticipated unit costs to project KPP's expenditures for the new fiscal year.
+KPP's annual budget process is closely inter-related with its wholesale rate-setting process, both of which involve the direct participation of the Board and the Membership Committee.
+KPP's staff first prepare peak demand and energy numbers using forecasts for each member city, which are calculated with anticipated unit costs to project KPP expenditures for the new fiscal year.
 Wholesale rates are then calculated to provide the revenue levels necessary to cover expenses and to meet the financial objectives set by the Board with regard to debt service coverage and net position.
 KPP's staff make a presentation of these financial components to the membership at an annual rate forum.
 At a subsequent meeting, the Board approves the budget and recommends to the Membership Committee approval of the wholesale rates to be applied the following year.
 The wholesale rates are finalized by a vote of the Membership Committee.

-KPP has maintained a \$6 million line of credit for operations through Bank of the West, a Moody's rated bank.
-After Winter Storm Uri, KPP increased this line of credit to \$12 million with Bank of the West.
-Because of Winter Storm Uri, KPP borrowed \$6 million from this line of credit until the loan from the state of Kansas was in place.
-At the end of 2021, \$0 was drawn on the line of credit.
-At the end of FY 2021, KPP's unrestricted cash balance covered 162.9 days of operating expenses.
+At the end of FY 2022, KPP's unrestricted cash balance covered 159.8 days of operating expenses.
 KPP has exceeded its financial objective of reaching 90 days' expense coverage by 2020.
-At the end of FY 2021, KPP reached a debt service coverage ratio of 1.46 before moving funds in excess of the 1.3 bond rating agency target into its rate stabilization fund.
+At the end of FY 2022, KPP reached a debt service coverage ratio of 1.35 before moving funds in excess of the 1.3 bond rating agency target into its rate stabilization fund.